Is the Texas Automobile Insurance Plan (TAIPA) Cheap?

 Remember: TAIPA is for drivers who cannot obtain car insurance anywhere else.
 For many Texas drivers, TAIPA is their only option for car insurance.

-TAIPA’s car insurance is much more expensive than ordinary car insurance for low-risk drivers, which is why it’s a last resort for drivers who have no other option.
+TAIPA’s car insurance is much more expensive than ordinary car insurance for low-risk drivers, which is why it’s the last resort for drivers who have no other option.

 How Does TAIPA Car Insurance Work?